hykim-soulis/Store-Backend-Project/README.md

   npm install
 ```

-3. Create config.env file at root and copy and paste the information from below config.env section
+3. Create a config.env file at the root and copy and paste the information from below in the config.env section

 4. Create "store_backend_dev" and "store_backend_test" database via sql query